Drinky Coffee is the ultimate resource for coffee lovers who want to learn how to make café quality coffee at home.

-- Prioritization of a products’ longevity and durability over gimmicky features: The quality of coffee you can brew with any given machine depends as at least as much on your coffee beans and brewing precision as the machine itself (this is particularly true for espresso).
-Its almost always a massive oversimplification to say that X machine makes better coffee than Y machine.
-Because of this, I tend to pay more attention to things like build quality, repair potential and product lifespan than basic performance (although I analyse that too).
-I think that this approach leads you to making the best value for money purchases.
+- Prioritization of a product’s longevity and durability over gimmicky features: The quality of coffee you can brew with any given machine depends at least as much on your coffee beans and brewing precision as the machine itself (this is particularly true for espresso).
+It’s almost always a massive oversimplification to say that X machine makes better coffee than Y machine.
+Because of this, I tend to pay more attention to things like build quality, repair potential, and product lifespan than basic performance (although I analyze that too).
+I think that this approach leads you to make the best value-for-money purchases.

-- Evaluating products on their own terms: I realise that someone who’s interested in brewing with Nespresso pods wants a different type of experience to someone who wants a single dose grinder and dual boiler espresso machine.
+- Evaluating products on their own terms: I realize that someone who’s interested in brewing with Nespresso pods wants a different type of experience from someone who wants a single-dose grinder and dual boiler espresso machine.
 I try as far as possible to evaluate each product on how well they serve their intended audience.
 In other words, I try as hard as possible not to be a coffee snob.

 I have a dedicated article on my product review guidelines and methodology if you’d like to find out more about this in detail.